Chester-xx/Matrix-Calculator/README.txt

 Windows defender may disclose it as a virus, but i have tested it on four seperate windows devices and only one has proposed it as an issue.

+// Test.py

+This is a sepearate python file i am using to track new code that i implement and if youd like to see the functionality of new code the base idea is in the test.py file.

 // Other

 The current functionality only supports 3x3 matrices and i plan on adding support for 2x2 matrices